InfinityAlgo-Academy/LightHouse/docs/user-flows.md

 - Obtain a Lighthouse Performance score.
 - Measure Performance metrics (First Contentful Paint, Largest Contentful Paint, Speed Index, Time to Interactive, Cumulative Layout Shift, Total Blocking Time).
 - Assess Progressive Web App capabilities.

+#### Triggering a navigation via user interactions

+Instead of providing a URL to navigate to, you can provide a callback function.
+This is useful when you want to audit a navigation where the destination is unknown before navigating.

+> Aside: Lighthouse typically clears out any active Service Worker and Cache Storage for the origin under test.
+However, in this case, as it doesn't know the URL being analyzed, Lighthouse cannot clear this storage.
+This generally reflects the real user experience, but if you still wish to clear the Service Workers and Cache Storage you must do it manually.

+This callback function _must_ perform an action that will trigger a navigation.
+Any interactions completed before the callback promise resolves will be captured by the navigation.

 #### Code